andy-goryachev-oracle/Test/doc/TabStopPolicy/TabStopPolicy.md

 	/**
 	 * This class encapsulates a single tab stop.
-	 * A tab stop is at a specified distance from the
+	 * A tab stop is at a specified distance from the leading margin.
-	 * left margin, aligns text in a specified way, and has a specified leader.
 	 * TabStops are immutable, and usually contained in {@link TabStopPolicy}.
 	 *
 	 * TODO
 	 * @since 999
 	 */
-	public final class TabStop {
+	public interface TabStop {
-	    public enum Alignment {
-	        CENTER,
-	        LEFT,
-	        RIGHT,
-	        DECIMAL
-	    }

-	    private final double position;
-	    private final Alignment alignment;

-	    /**
-	     * Creates an immutable {@code TabStop} instance.
-	     *
-	     * @param position the tab stop position in points
-	     * @param alignment the alignment
-     	*/
-	    public TabStop(double position, Alignment alignment) {
-	        this.position = position;
-	        this.alignment = alignment;
-	    }

 	    /**
 	     * Returns the position, in points, of the tab.
 	     * @return the position of the tab